Bowerbird/bowerbird-web/README.md

 First Run
 =========
-Bowerbird has over 200,000 species that need to be loaded and indexed.
+BowerBird has over 200,000 species that need to be loaded and indexed.
 This will happen on the first load as part of the system setup.
 This may take a long time
 * When running in Debug mode, the species import will be limited to the _testImportLimit property in Bowerbird.Core.Config.SetupSystem
 * When running in DebugProd or DebugRelease mode, all species will be imported
 * You can see the status of the indexing by browsing to your RavenDB instance (at your local address or localhost:8080 if running in memory) and clicking on 'Stale Indexes' in the footer of the home page